- Instructions for Form 8082 - Introductory Material

 Notice of inconsistent treatment.

-If you’re a partner in a TEFRA or BBA partnership, an S corporation shareholder, a beneficiary of an estate or trust, an owner of a foreign trust, or a residual interest holder in a real estate mortgage investment conduit (REMIC), you must generally report items consistent with the way they were reported by the partnership to the IRS on Schedule K-1, Schedule K-3, Form 8986 (issued with a BBA AAR), Schedule Q, and/or a foreign trust statement.
+If you’re a partner in a BBA partnership, an S corporation shareholder, a beneficiary of an estate or trust, an owner of a foreign trust, or a residual interest holder in a real estate mortgage investment conduit (REMIC), you must generally report items consistent with the way they were reported by the partnership to the IRS on Schedule K-1, Schedule K-3, Form 8986 (issued with a BBA AAR), Schedule Q, and/or a foreign trust statement.
 However, there may be reasons why you wish to report these items differently.
-Use Form 8082 for this purpose.
+To do so, use Form 8082 and the instructions under Inconsistent Treatment , later.

 A partner is bound to finally determined adjustments on Form 8986 resulting from a BBA partnership audit and may not use Form 8082 to report the items differently.